 Deborah Kalin worked as a chemical engineer before giving it all away to devote her energies to writing fantasy.
 She is 29 years old and lives in Newcastle.
 Her novels Shadowbound and Shadowqueen were published by Allen and Unwin.

 Kooshyar Karimi was born in 1968 in the slums of Tehran, Iran, to a Muslim father and Jewish mother living in abject poverty.
 At the age of six, Kooshyar was compelled to work in order to contribute to the family income.
-Kooshyar pursued his education through to medical school amidst post-revolutionary chaos of Iran and the Iran-Iraq war.
+Kooshyar pursued his education through to medical school amidst the post-revolutionary chaos of Iran and the Iran-Iraq war.
 He became a published author, award‐winning translator, doctor, husband and father by the age of twenty-six.
 After over two years of military service, Kooshyar began to practice medicine and started the research for his book, A History of Iranian Jews.
 After being captured and tortured for 62 days by the Islamic Intelligence Service, Kooshyar escaped Iran to avoid execution.
 After 13 months in hiding with his wife and children in a tiny basement in Istanbul, he and his family were granted a political refugee visa to Australia by the UNHCR.
-He is now an Australian citizen, fellow of the Royal Australian College of General Practitioners, a member of the Australian Society of Cosmetic Medicine, and member of the Skin Cancer Society of Australia and New Zealand.
+Kooshyar is now an Australian citizen, fellow of the Royal Australian College of General Practitioners, a member of the Australian Society of Cosmetic Medicine, and member of the Skin Cancer Society of Australia and New Zealand.
 He practises medicine full‐time in New South Wales, and writes in his spare time.

 Danny Katz is a columnist for The Age and The Sydney Morning Herald, and writes the Modern Guru column in the Good Weekend magazine.
 He is also the author of the books Spit the Dummy, Dork Geek Jew and the 'Little Lunch' series for kids.